digitalgroove/RoboND-Kinematics-Project/README.md

 - SymPy

 ## First part of implementation: DH Parameters
-**Goal is to calculate our DH Parameters table for the KUKA KR210 Robotic Arm:**
+**Goal is to calculate our DH Parameters table for the KUKA KR210 Robotic Arm.**

 Steps:
 - Create SymPy symbols for joint variables